 When you go to the doctor and have your blood pressure taken, what shows up on the monitor may not be your actual baseline numbers.
-There are many factors which could affect your blood pressure, especially when visiting the doctor.
+There are many factors that could affect your blood pressure, especially when visiting the doctor.
 A more accurate blood pressure monitoring method is to measure your blood pressure for three days, preferably at the same time every day.

 What Happens with Three Day Monitoring

 One of the benefits of blood pressure monitoring for three consecutive days is that you will have a more precise picture of what is happening with your blood pressure.
-This is particularly true if you record readings at the times when blood pressure has been shown to peak.
+This is particularly true if you record readings at the times when blood pressure has been shown to the peak.
 These times usually occur twice during the day, in the morning between 6 and 8 a.m. and in the evening between 5 and 8 p.m.